From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Conclusion

-Using the uncovered ideologies, we \textit{augmented} our original echo chambers by combining them with the audiences of the high-impact users that share the same ideological position.
-Thus, the augmented echo chambers constitute more than half of the weekly retweeting population ($46.2 \%$ climate believers, $6.5 \%$ climate skeptics, and only $0.3 \%$ of users classified in both ideological groups).
-We observed that, in most cases, the number of users in each echo chamber is roughly stable throughout the year.
-However, we found a strong positive correlation between the dates of the main \#FridaysForFuture strikes and the skeptics' echo chamber sizes but not with the believers'.
-We find it remarkable that we could identify peak activity of certain parts of the population by using completely unsupervised methods.
-Moreover, we measured the flux of users within echo chambers as a function of time, where we found that most ($>80 \%$) users leave their echo chambers from one week to the next.
-This result suggests that the stable properties of the echo chambers are an emergent feature of the system and not imposed by a fixed set of users.
+Throughout most of the year, the sizes of each echo chamber remain relatively stable.
+However, we observe a strong positive correlation between the main \#FridaysForFuture strikes and growth in the skeptics’ echo chamber, although not among believers.
+We find it remarkable that we could identify the peak activity of certain parts of the population by using completely unsupervised methods.
+Additionally, we measured user flux within echo chambers over time and found that over $80\%$ of users leave their chambers from week to week, indicating that the stability of these echo chambers is an emergent property of the system rather than the result of a big group of users behaving consistently throughout the year.